RobertBonagura/CS213-Program1/README.md

 You can use `git status` to confirm that you added files successfully.

 You can also use `git add <file-name>` and `git rm <file-name>` to have more control of what specific files you want to stage.
-I sometimes find myself working on a bunch of changes at once but then staging and commiting them seperately so that they can have a clear and meaningful commit message.
+I sometimes find myself working on a bunch of changes at once but then stage and commit certain files seperately so that they can have a clear and meaningful commit message.

 Once you have staged files, you can then use:
 ```